meh2481/liTools/README.md

 And run recalcSoundManifest.exe (before recompressing), which will repopulate the rest of the XML.

 Please note that all this DOES NOT mean that you can add your own sounds to the game.
-You can only modify existing resources; you cannot add new ones, as there is currently no way to get a resource ID from a filename.
-If you attempt to add a new .ogg file as a take somewhere, you'll end up with an undefined resource ID, which will likely cause a crash.
+New sound resources are not supported yet.
+If you attempt to add a new .ogg file as a take somewhere, you'll end up with an undefined sound ID, which will likely cause a crash.

 Mod Creation
 ============